Florida governor signs bill limiting LGBTQ instruction in schools | Politics

 Under the law, which takes effect on July 1, parents will be allowed to sue school districts they believe to be in violation.
 "We will continue to recognize that in the state of Florida, parents have a fundamental role in the education, healthcare and well being of their children," DeSantis told reporters on Monday.
 "I don't care what big corporations say, here I stand.
 I'm not backing down."

-"DeSantis has damaged our state's reputation as a welcoming and inclusive place for all families, he has made us a laughing stock and target of national derision," Equality Florida said in a Twitter statement.
-"Worse, he has made schools less safe for children."
+Civil rights group Lambda Legal said it would challenge the law in court.
+"Our young people are not political pawns," Chief Executive Kevin Jennings said in a statement.
 The legislation has been criticized for the vagueness and complexity of some of its language.
 For example, it says that even discussion of gender identity and sexual orientation is prohibited "in certain grade levels or in a specified manner."

+The Florida Education Association, a teachers union, called the law a "political stunt" vulnerable to legal challenges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)